JoelleJee/DGOplot/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of DGOplot is to perform enrichment analses on Disease Ontology and Gene Ontology and plot the result into a bar plot and a gene association network.
+Currently limited to HUMAN DATA ONLY.

 ## Installation